Home hunting: How to find the right housing option for you

 Despite being a little pricey, condos are a great option for newcomers hoping to own their home rather than rent.
 Many condos are much cheaper than actual houses, giving newcomers more leeway and flexibility.

 Lastly, houses are another housing option that some newcomers may consider.
 There are many kinds of houses newcomers can choose from, ranging from townhouses, semi-detached houses, and detached houses.
 These terms simply refer to whether your house is connected to another house or not.
 Detached houses are physically separated from surrounding neighbours, while townhouses and semi-detached homes are not.
 The price of the home will vary depending on whether your house is attached to others or not.
+The Newcomer has a helpful article that outlines how to buy a house in Canada.

 In December 2019, the average sale prices of a house in Canada ranged between $186,000 to $1.6 million for Canada’s most expensive city, Vancouver.